ealejo1/bigdata-machine-learning-challenge/README.md

 # Machine Learning using Spotify API

-Spotify has python library called 'Spotipy' where we can use to extract songs/tracks, albums, playlist, artist, etc. in Spotify API.
+Spotify has python library called 'Spotipy' where we can use to extract songs/tracks, albums, playlist, artist, genre, etc. in Spotify API.
 <br>

 ## Idea Overview